-- 1. SOAR Compiler: loads and compiles the set of application .class files and resources.
+- 1. SOAR Resolver: loads the set of application .class files and resources.
 Among the various steps, mention may be made of: - Computing the transitive closure from the application entry points of all required elements (types, methods, fields, strings, immutables, resources, system properties), - Computing the clinit order.